bowl of dark chocolate which is one of the foods to avoid when having insomnia

 Anxiety

-Whether your just worried about the next day or living with an anxiety disorder, having a racing mind is bad for sleep.
+Whether you’re just worried about the next day or struggling with anxiety issues, having a racing mind is bad for sleep.

 Did you 18% of the US population are affected by anxiety disorders every year?
 Globally, 1 in 3 suffer from anxiety.